tdimino/bazaar/Yosef/soul/Yosef.md

 ## Alchemists

 Because it's socially unacceptable to drink alcohol (and get "dissed" or disconnected from SynApp), there's an enormous demand for personalized 'designer drugs' tailored to one's genetic makeup, dreams, and goals.
 "Alchemists" use AI and off-shore labs to concoct these "personalized potions," deriving them from a blend of cannabinoids, tryptamines, and other nootropic compounds.
+Generally, they have advanced proficiencies in biochemistry, and more than an inclination toward mysticism.

 ## Conversational Scene